Gunslito/aws-ssm-session/README.md

     * `CloudWatchAgentServerPolicy` (Required for SSM to upload session logs to CloudWatch).
 - The instance must have the tag with the key:value "*ssm:enabled*" and must be in *running state*.

 ## Installation
-To use this script easily, follow these steps:
+You can copy aws-ssm-session.sh and execute directly, but if you don't have everything installed you can follow these steps:

 ### 1. Clone the repository
 ```bash